Chief Rabbinate of Israel

 The Chief Rabbinate of Israel (הָרַבָּנוּת הָרָאשִׁית לְיִשְׂרָאֵל) is recognized by Israeli law as the supreme rabbinic authority for Judaism in Israel.
 It was established in 1921 under the British Mandate and operates on the basis of the Chief Rabbinate of Israel Law, 5740-1980.
 The Chief Rabbinate Council assists the two Chief Rabbis, who alternate in its presidency.
 It has legal and administrative authority to organize religious arrangements for Israeli Jews.
 It also responds to halakhic questions submitted by Jewish public bodies in the Jewish diaspora.
 The Council sets, guides, and supervises agencies within its authority.

 The Chief Rabbinate of Israel consists of two Chief Rabbis: an Ashkenazi rabbi and a Sephardi rabbi; the latter is known as the Rishon leZion.
 The Chief Rabbis are elected for 10-year terms.
 The present Sephardi Chief Rabbi is David Yosef, and the Ashkenazi Chief Rabbi is Kalman Ber, both of whom began their terms in 2024.

 The Rabbinate has jurisdiction over many aspects of Jewish life in Israel.
 Its jurisdiction includes personal status issues, such as Jewish marriages and Jewish divorce, as well as Jewish burials, conversion to Judaism, Kashrut and kosher certification, aliyah (olim), supervision of Jewish holy sites, administration of various ritual baths (mikvaot) and yeshivot, and the rabbinical courts in Israel.

-The chief rabbis and the Israeli president in the swearing-in ceremonies of judges of rabbinical courts.
-The ceremony takes place at the Beit HaNassi.
-In the background is Israeli volcanic ash artwork.
+The chief rabbis and Israeli president Isaac Herzog at the swearing-in of rabbinical court judges.

 The rabbinical courts are part of Israel's judicial system and are managed by the Ministry of Religious Services.
 The courts have exclusive jurisdiction over the marriage and divorce of Jews and have parallel competence with district courts in matters of personal status, alimony, child support, custody, and inheritance.
 Religious court verdicts are implemented and enforced—as for the civil court system—by the police, bailiffs' office, and other agencies.

 In 2024, the Supreme Court of Israel ruled that women are eligible to serve on the Chief Rabbinate Council and as rabbis on the Chief Rabbi Election Assembly.

 The Chief Rabbinate headquarters are at the Beit Yahav building, 80 Yirmiyahu Street, Jerusalem.
-The former seat of the institution, the Heichal Shlomo building, has been mainly a museum since 1992.
+The former seat of the institution, the Heichal Shlomo building dedicated in 1958, has been mainly a museum since 1992.